telerik/xaml-docs/controls/radfiledialogs/how-to/improve-load-performance.md

 * When developing an application that contains RadFileDialogs, run it in __Release__ mode, instead of in __Debug__ mode.
 This way you will avoid the caught exceptions while traversing the file system, which will improve performance.

 * Setting the __LoadDrivesInBackground__ property to __true__ will force the file dialogs to load all drives in a background thread.
 This will improve the loading time of the controls.

+* Disabling the animations in the dialogs also leads to better performance.
+This can be done via the attached **AnimationManager.IsAnimationEnabled** property:

+	#### __[C#] Example 1: Disable animations in the file dialogs__
+	{{region cs-radfiledialogs-how-to-improve-load-performance-0}}
+		AnimationManager.SetIsAnimationEnabled(fileDialog, false);
+	{{endregion}}

+* Due to the UI virtualization feature of the dialogs, the fewer elements which are loaded in the view, the faster the load time of the dialogs.
+Thus, you can reduce the default size of the dialogs or use a [layout type]({%slug radfiledialogs-features-common%}#setting-the-initial-layout-of-the-tiles) which renders fewer items in the view (LargeIcons or Tiles, for example) to improve performance.

 ## See Also